ironArray/Caterva2/doc/tutorials/web-client.md

 Searching for datasets #TODO update
 ```

 Choosing a dataset will show its metadata.
-Click on `foo/dir1/ds-2d.b2nd`, and you shall get the full name of the dataset plus the same metadata that we got from clients in previous examples, all in a nicely formatted table.
+Click on `foo/dir1/ds-2d.b2nd`, and you shall get the full name of the dataset, a download link for you to save the whole dataset to your computer, plus the same metadata that we got from clients in previous examples, all in a nicely formatted table.

 ```{figure} images/web-metadata.png
 ---